andrasq/node-docs/fast_node_map.md

 Runs much faster (1 million inserts then 1 million deletes in .09 seconds, ie 11m/s insert/delete pairs).
-But grows potentially without bound, because all those undefined values still take up space, about 6 bytes each.
+But grows potentially without bound, because all those undefined values still take up space, about 6 bytes each (on a 32-bit system).
 The more deletions, the more memory leaked.

 ## Fix for the work-around:  copy to new hash